 1. Verify both domains with DNS on Google

 This is a step that wasted hours of time in many cases, People forget that their old domain name will be redirected to their new website, and that’s why the meta tag or the file upload verification method will never work.
 The Google webmaster tool lets you choose the domain name option that will stay even if there is a redirection.

-This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find it’s link options under “Options”.
+This is the most important step, you need to install the WP Migrate DB plugin, then, after activating it, you will find its link options under “Options”.

-Next, you will get the plugin interface, everything is configured by default and I recommend keeping everything the same except the second table option hat you can delete if you want to delete.
+Next, you will get the plugin interface, everything is configured by default and I recommend keeping everything the same except the second table option that you can delete if you want to delete.
 Add the old domain name, and the new one and finally, click on “Migrate” as the following screenshot.

 3. Download the WordPress content folder

 Forget the outdated and the complicated migration tutorials, you don’t need any other folders than the “wp-content” directory, it includes your “themes” and “plugins” folders.
-So, access your old website using the File Manger if you have a cPanel, or, use an FTP if you have a VPS and other hosting methods.
+So, access your old website using the File Manager if you have a cPanel, or, use an FTP if you have a VPS and other hosting methods.

 4. Install a new WordPress install

 Create a fresh install in for your new WordPress domain.
 Of course, you need to point the new domain’s name servers or the IP address to the right hosting.
-Make sure that everything is working and you don’t have a problem like DNS or others.
+Make sure that everything is working and you don’t have a problem with DNS or others.

 5. Upload the database